humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 }
 ```

-Well with `v-on`, you can append the `keyup` and `keydown` events with a dot (`.`) and then a number representing the specific key.
+Well with `v-on`, you can add a dot (`.`) to the `keyup` and `keydown` events, then add the number representing the specific key.
 So that looks like:

 ``` html
 <input type="text" v-on:keyup.13="myMethod">
 ```

 Much cleaner.
 But... it gets _way_ better than that!
-Why the heck should we have to remember that the _enter_ key is key 13.
-That's pretty dumb, right?
-Shouldn't the computer remember that for us?
+Why the heck should we have to remember that the _enter_ key is key 13?
+Isn't that pretty dumb?
+Shouldn't the _computer_ remember that for us?
 With Vue, it does.

 For the _enter_ key and many other common keys, you can simply write its normal name, like this: